cloudendpoints/endpoints-management-python/README.rst

 Python Versions
 ---------------

-endpoints-management-python is currently tested with Python 2.7 and Python 3.6.
+endpoints-management-python is currently tested with Python 2.7.

 Contributing